 An easy applesauce recipe with no apple-peeling required.
 Even better, the result is a creamier, extra healthy apple sauce.
 Less work and tastier than ever – Double Win!

 Did you know that you don’t have to peel apples to cook them?
 I put unpeeled apples in all kinds of recipes.
-Here’s a recipe for Apple, Sausage and Onion Pizza and one for Nutty Apple Pancakes that use unpeeled apples.
 The peel softens when the apple cooks and you barely notice that it’s there.

 If you think that the unpeeled apples in my recipes are due to laziness, you are correct.
 But they’re also due to health.
 It turns out that most of an apple’s nutrients are in its peel, including most of the fiber, vitamins and the obesity and cancer-fighting aspects of apples that have been in the news recently.
 So if given the choice between peeling and not peeling, I always go with the healthier easier route and leave the peels on.

 For this recipe, it speeds things up and it yields a very healthy applesauce that my whole family loves.

 My plan had been to mash the cooked apples as usual and just pretend that the peel wasn’t even there.
 But after a lot of mashing, I wasn’t happy with the lumpy weird texture.

 What to do?
 I put everything in the blender in batches.
 I used a high-powered blender (mine’s a Blendtec) so it really whipped it up.
 The result was an apple sauce with a smooth and creamy texture like pudding.
 If you don’t have a Blendtec or Vitamix or other crazy-powerful blender, try using a regular one but only fill it halfway full and add extra liquid in dribbles as you blend to really get it whizzing around.